Visiting Melbourne, Florida

 Shopping is divine in Melbourne, especially two areas in particular.
 First, downtown East New Haven features several streets of restaurants and shops.
 Among some of my favorites are Coastal Cloth Baby & Co, Glitter Alley, Meehan’s Office & Art Supplies, Sendala’s, Tallulah 9, and Cottonways.
 Grab a French pastry from Jacqueline’s Bakery & Cafe or an artisan crafted beer from Hell ‘n Blazes Brewing Company.

 The second shopping area to check out is The Avenue Viera.
-This outdoor entertainment complex has shopping (Bath & Body Works, Charming Charlie, and World Market), restaurants (Melting Pot, Bonefish Grill, and Panera), as well as an AMC Theatre and a huge Books A Million.
+This outdoor entertainment complex has premier retail shops (Bath & Body Works, Charming Charlie, and World Market), restaurants (Melting Pot, Bonefish Grill, and Panera), as well as an AMC Theatre and a huge Books A Million.

 Families will especially love the Andretti Thrill Park.
 You’ll find rides, an arcade, laser tag, bowling, go-carts, a ropes course, mini-golf, and paddle boats at this entertainment complex.